![]() |

 use an absolute path.

---experimental-backends Use the new, reimplemented version of the backends.
-The
+--legacy-backends Use the old version of the backends.
+This option can not

 --show-all-xerrors Show all X errors (for debugging).